-- 1. If you omit this command and an interface that has an IPv4 address assigned does not exist, OSPFv3 is disabled. - 2.
+- 1. If you omit this command and an interface that has an IPv4 address assigned does not exist in the VRF or global network to which OSPFv3 belongs, OSPFv3 is disabled. - 2.
 Note the following if you omit this command to allow the router IDs to be automatically selected: - The largest IPv4 address might not be selected depending on the order in which configuration settings are made.
 For example, if you specify the ipv6 ospf area command, OSPFv3 operation starts as soon as the command is specified.
-The router ID will not be changed even if an IPv4 address with higher priority is subsequently set. - After OSPFv3 operation starts, the router ID is not automatically changed when the information set by this command is deleted or when the loopback address is changed. - The router ID might be changed because, for example, the device is restarted. - 3.
-In OSPFv3, the router ID and network address of each router is used to learn the network configuration and perform route calculations.
+The router ID will not be changed even if an IPv4 address with higher priority is subsequently set. - After OSPFv3 operation starts, the router ID is not automatically changed when the information set by this command is deleted or when the loopback address is changed. - The router ID might be changed because, for example, the device is restarted.

+3. In OSPFv3, the router ID and network address of each router is used to learn the network configuration and perform route calculations.
 Therefore, if an invalid router ID is specified (that is, the same router ID is set for different routers), the network configuration cannot be learned correctly.